ShadowMario/FNF-PsychEngine/README.md

-# This template is ready for use!

 # Friday Night Funkin' - Psych Engine
-Original Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

-# Friday Night Funkin' - Immo Engine
-I am using this for an upcoming mod combining PNP with FNF.

-This engine basically adds KadeEngine modcharting features to PsychEngine and other stuff.

 ## Installation:
 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.